 Nuclear envelope transmembrane protein regulation of tissuespecific genome organisation in differentiation and disease

-Mutations in nuclear envelope (NE) proteins cause many diseases with tissue-specific pathologies including muscular dystrophies, lipodystrophies, neuropathy, dermopathy, and premature-aging syndromes.
-This presented a conundrum because mutations in the same widely expressed protein yielded distinct tissue-specific pathologies.
-We postulated that tissue-specific partners mediate pathology and identified candidate partners with proteomics.
-Strikingly, the majority of NE transmembrane proteins (NETs) are tissue-specific.
-The double membrane NE connects on the inside to chromatin and bulk chromatin organisation is disrupted in patient cells.
+Mutations in widely expressed nuclear envelope (NE) proteins cause many distinct diseases with tissue-specific pathologies including muscular dystrophies, lipodystrophies, neuropathy, dermopathy, and premature-aging syndromes.
+This raised the question: how could mutations in the same ubiquitous protein cause distinct diseases affecting different tissues?
+Hypothesizing that tissue-specific partners mediate the tissue-specific pathologies, we identified candidate partners with proteomics.
+The NE connects on the inside to chromatin and genome organisation is disrupted in patient cells.
 If our hypothesis is correct, it follows that these tissue-specific NETs might direct tissue-specific patterns of genome organisation with consequences for gene expression and we have found this to be the case.

-The laboratory is focused on understanding how tissue-specific NETs direct genome organisation and its consequences for gene regulation.

-We study the role of NETs in adipogenesis, myogenesis, liver and lymphocyte activation, finding for example that three muscle NETs that re-position genes during myogenesis together affect 37% of all myogenic genes.
-Their combined knockdown blocks myogenesis.
-These NETs direct genes to the NE that are needed early in differentiation, but subsequently become inhibitory and must be tightly shut down.
+We found three muscle-specific NETs that re-position genes to the NE that are needed early in myogenesis, but subsequently become inhibitory and must be tightly shut down.
 Their combined knockdown blocks myogenesis.
 Thus, NE gene recruitment enables tighter regulatory control.
 Importantly, we found mutations in these muscle NETs in unlinked Emery-Dreifuss muscular dystrophy patients, further arguing the importance of this novel regulatory mechanism.
 We have found similar effects with a fat-specific NET in adipogenesis and found that mice lacking this protein have difficulty producing fat, become insensitive to insulin, have metabolic dysfunction and a general lipodystrophy phenotype (Fig. 1).

 Other lines of investigation include: 1) Studying the structure of intermediate filament lamins with the Rappsilber lab.
 2) Investigating NET effects on nuclear size changes in several cancer types and screening for small molecules targeting this with the Auer and Tyers labs.
 Nuclear size changes mark increased disease severity and this is also tissue- specific.
 3) Testing how another NET contributes to signaling of innate immune responses.
 4) Investigating how herpesviruses escape through the NE, finding that vesicle fusion proteins in the NE are needed for efficient virus nuclear egress.